 Of course, I can’t review Salish Lodge without talking about the waterfall that makes it so special.
 Snoqualmie Falls is the stunning waterfall that makes this area famous, and it’s only a minute’s walk to go to the first viewing platform.
 I recommend reading the signs around here to learn more about the area’s history.

 There are several viewing platforms, so go to each one to get different pictures.
-If you’re up for it, I also recommend doing the short waterfall hike to the bottom by the river.
+If you’re up for it, I also recommend doing the short waterfall hike close to Seattle to the bottom by the river.
 You’ll walk on a boardwalk to get a closer view of the waterfall.

 Since you’re staying at the hotel, try to come here at sunset for some stunning pictures.
 It’s also fun to see it at night with the lights shining on the falls.